The Building Act 1984 allows local authorities to control demolition works for:

-Compliance with the Construction Design and Management Regulations 2015 applies to all demolition works and to the Party Wall etc Act 1996 in respect of works to party walls, party fence walls and party structures.
+Complying with the Construction Design and Management Regulations 2015 applies to all demolition works.
+Complying with the Party Wall etc Act 1996 applies for works to party walls, party fence walls and party structures.

-Additional information may be required when submitting a demolition application such as:
+Additional information may be needed when you submit a demolition application.
+This might include:

-• Consult with the development control team when the building is to be demolished
+- consulting with the Development Control team when the building is to be demolished.

 What happens next?

-Our asset management team will inspect the condition of the existing pavements and road surface so that any damage as a result of the demolition may be reinstated at the expense of the person carrying out the demolition.
+Our Asset Management team will inspect the condition of the existing pavements and road surface.
+This is so that any damage as a result of the demolition may be reinstated.
+This will be at the expense of the person carrying out the demolition.